ksgolu/notion-frontend-assignment/README.md

 - clone the project.
 Navigate to the project directory using `cd` command.
 - Install node modules by running `npm install`
-- Start the server by running `npm serve`.
+- Start the server by running `ng serve`.
 The app will be accessible at http://localhost:8001/.

 # Unit Test

 Run unit tests for all components using the below commands in separate terminals.

-Run all tests using the following commands: `npm test`.
+Run all tests using the following commands: `ng test`.

 # Build